inducer/pyopencl/doc/source/misc.rst

   See :attr:`pyopencl.array.Array.base_data` and :attr:`pyopencl.array.Array.offset`.
   Note that not all functions in PyOpenCL support such arrays just yet.
 These will fail with :exc:`pyopencl.array.ArrayHasOffsetError`.
-* Add :meth:`pyopencl.array.Array.__getitem__`, supporting generic slicing.
+* Add :meth:`pyopencl.array.Array.__getitem__` and :meth:`pyopencl.array.Array.__setitem__`,
-  Note that many (most) operations on sliced arrays will fail for now.
+  supporting generic slicing.
+  Note that some operations (specifically, reductions and scans) on sliced arrays will fail for now.
 This will be fixed in a future release.
 * :class:`pyopencl.CommandQueue` may be used as a context manager (in a ``with`` statement)

 Version 2012.1